MuhmdHsn313/IQPlayer/README.md

 # Using

-1. Start use `IQScreen` with Navigator:
+1. Start using `IQScreen` with Navigator:

 ```dart
 Navigator.push(